Post Divorce Modification

 Let’s say that you signed a Marital Dissolution Agreement when you got a divorce that says your ex-spouse is supposed to sell your home and split the profits with you.
 It’s two years later, and your ex-husband, or ex-wife, still hasn’t even put the house on the market.
 You’re struggling because you need that money to help you move on with your life.
 Maybe you agreed to a smaller alimony payment because you believed you would be getting money from the sale of your home.
 Maybe you’ve even been forced to pay some expenses for that home.
 You need help to force your ex to get that house sold.
 An attorney can help you ask for the court’s assistance in enforcing this agreement or even holding your ex-spouse in contempt.

 Time with your children can also be a huge source of pain after divorce.
 Some parents just can’t get over a divorce and, unfortunately, will use children to hurt their ex-spouse.
 Perhaps your ex-spouse prevents you from seeing your children when there is a scheduled visit.
 Maybe you have concerns with how or if your children have been taken care of when they come home from visits with the other parent.
 Both of these scenarios are reasons to speak with an attorney to discuss whether you can modify your visitation or custody arrangement.

 Significant changes after divorce can be tough on you and your family.
-Our Middle Tennessee Divorce Lawyer can help you navigate these important and difficult times in your life.
+Our Nashville Divorce Lawyer can help you navigate these important and difficult times in your life.
 If you are in need of an attorney who can discuss these changes with you, and your options to solve whatever problem you may be having, we are here to support, guide, and protect you throughout post-divorce conflict.
-The Cassell Firm’s Middle Tennessee divorce attorney can be reached directly at (615) 475-7041.
+The Cassell Firm’s Nashville Lawyer can be reached directly at (615) 475-7041.